An Introduction to Doing Business in China 2023Published: December 2022

 Still, the actual use of foreign direct investment (FDI) in mainland China expanded in the first 10 months of 2022 – growing 14.4 percent year-on-year to over US$152 billion from January to October.
 The whole year’s FDI is expected to create double-digit growth.

 Another silver lining has emerged out of the tough challenges overcome in 2022 – an easing of the zero-COVID policy may now be in sight, with Beijing proposing an easing of measures.
 Economists expect China will fully reopen in the second half of 2023, pushing GDP growth to around five percent from three percent in 2022.
 Industries in line with Beijing’s policy priorities, such as healthcare sector, green sectors, consumer market, and sectors related to industrial automation, are expected to be the biggest beneficiaries.

-Under these circumstances, it is increasingly important for foreign investors to get familiar with the changes in China’s business landscape, identify areas of risk in advance, and take steps to prepare for new market opportunities.
-This is the only way investors can stay nimble in an otherwise challenging time.
+Under these circumstances, it is vital that foreign investors are familiar with the changes happening in China’s business landscape – to identify areas of risk in advance and take steps to prepare for new market opportunities.
+This is the only way investors can stay nimble in an otherwise difficult time.